-Master Shandao’s Exegesis on the Deep Mind—The Four Scenarios of Doubt: Part I
+Master Shandao’s Exegesis on the Deep Mind—Advantages and Disadvantages of the Two Kinds of Practices

 An effective yardstick for measuring faith The spiritual capacities, virtuous roots, and aptitudes of sentient beings vary greatly.
 No one is identical in his or